corundum/corundum/README.md

 ## Introduction

 Corundum is an open-source, high-performance FPGA-based NIC.
-Features include a high performance datapath (256 bit AXI), 10G Ethernet, PCI express gen 3, a custom, high performance, tightly-integrated PCIe DMA engine, many (1000+) transmit, receive, completion, and event queues, MSI interrupts, multiple interfaces, multiple ports per interface, per-port transmit scheduling including high precision TDMA, checksum offloading, and native IEEE 1588 PTP timestamping.
+Features include a high performance datapath, 10G/25G Ethernet, PCI express gen 3, a custom, high performance, tightly-integrated PCIe DMA engine, many (1000+) transmit, receive, completion, and event queues, MSI interrupts, multiple interfaces, multiple ports per interface, per-port transmit scheduling including high precision TDMA, checksum offloading, and native IEEE 1588 PTP timestamping.
 A Linux driver is included that integrates with the Linux networking stack.
 Development and debugging is facilitated by an extensive simulation framwork that covers the entire system from a simulation model of the driver and PCI express interface on one side to the Ethernet interfaces on the other side.

 Corundum has several unique architectural features.
 First, transmit, receive, completion, and event queue states are stored efficiently in block RAM or